boyebn/pyonos/README.md

 ```

 ### Front page playlists
-The playlists displayed on the front page can be altered easly in __app.py__.
+The playlists displayed on the front page can be altered easily in __app.py__.
 Find the home-function, and add/remove playlist URIs in the list called "__pl__".
 ```Python
 @app.route('/')
 def home():